buns-li/bcore.wechat/README.md

-# bcore.weixin
+# bcore.wechat

-a weixin mini-server of bcore
+a wechat mini-server of bcore